Research Security Training

 Training options

-Other federal agencies are expected to implement similar requirements later this year.
+Under the CHIPS and Science Act of 2022, federal funding agencies are required to establish an annual research security training requirement.
+Other federal agencies have not announced how or when they plan to comply with the research security training requirement, but are expected to implement similar policies later this year.
 We highly recommend that all covered individuals applying for federal funding complete this training in CITI as soon as possible.

 Keywords: